kodebae/kodebae/README.md

 <details>
  <summary><h3>👩🏽‍💻 Karmen's Coding Journey</h3></summary>

-**Currently:** I'm a Site Reliability Engineer at Coaigo Consulting in Greenville, SC.
+**Currently:** I'm a Site Reliability Engineer at Coaigo in Greenville, SC.
 I have 8 years of experience in a few different areas in tech, Full-Stack Engineering, Digital Marketing, Site Reliability Engineering, and now, a technical lead at Women Who Code Greenville.
 I thrive in the dynamic realm of ensuring software reliability, enhancing performance, and maintaining availability.
 My life long passion is geared toward aerospace and defense engineering.
 One day I hope to leverage my technical skills to contribute to the future of aviation and space exploration.

 **My Past:** My coding journey began in 2015 while pursuing my undergrad degrees in communications and marketing.
 I am deeply passionate about software engineering, which led me to attend the Web Development program at Bloom Institute of Technology in 2020.
 There, I gained invaluable expertise in Java, Python, JavaScript, React.js, SpringBoot, RESTful APIs and more.
 Since then, I have continuously honed my skills, going to coding meetups, and working as a SWE & SRE.
 In addition to my technical skills, I have provided clients in the Upstate area with Enterprise Design Thinking, SEO/SEM, brand awareness, and other digital development solutions.